 Is time the one who makes you happy today?

-Human beings always try to divide the enormous complement, time, into little limited pieces like seconds, minutes, hours, days, weeks, months, years, which are actually a whole.
+Human beings always try to divide the enormous compliment, time, into little limited pieces like seconds, minutes, hours, days, weeks, months, years, which are a whole.
 And our lives, are very little parts of it.

-It is rightly said because each and every moment in our life is time.
+It is rightly said because every moment in our life is time.
 Anything that passes and never comes back is very important and time is one of those valuable treasures.

-Most physicists agreed that time had a beginning, and that it is measured from The Big Bang some 13.8 billion years ago.
+Most physicists agreed that time had a beginning and that it is measured from The Big Bang some 13.8 billion years ago.
 They also agree that time is one of the most difficult properties of our universe to understand.
 Even in the most modern and complex physical models, time is the indefinite continued progress of existence and events that occur in apparently irreversible succession from the past through the present to the future.

 On the other hand, we would always find the right excuse to always be late.
-If you were catching up for a coffee with your friend and you were running 30 mins late, you would always find an excuse to blame it in someone else and not on your lack of planning, of course.
+If you were catching up for a coffee with your friend and you were running 30 mins late, you would always find an excuse to blame it on someone else and not on your lack of planning, of course.
 Excuses like, oh my god! you have no idea the traffic jam I got into it was just insane, or...
-As I was heading out I couldn't find the keys of my car and you have no idea how long it took me to find them...
+As I was heading out I couldn't find the keys to my car and you have no idea how long it took me to find them...

-So for my first 18 years of my life, I lived in a world where time was not a priority at all.
-Later on, in Uni I got a teacher who was quiet demanding with punctuality, he would close the classroom door at 3 pm on the dot when the class started, and no one who was running few minutes late would be able to get in.
+For the first 18 years of my life, I lived in a world where time was not a priority at all.
+Later on, in Uni I got a teacher who was quite demanding with punctuality, he would close the classroom door at 3 pm on the dot when the class started, and no one who was running few minutes late would be able to get in.
 It sounded so extreme at the beginning but this started making me think, how I could lose opportunities in life for not even caring about time.

-And a lot of voices started yelling in my head until the loudest one of all said Catalina!
-Remember you promised yourself to never make any day of your life the same as the previous one and you have forbidden yourself to fall into this cycle of eat sleep work repeat...
+And a lot of voices started yelling in my head until the loudest one of all said, Catalina!
+Remember you promised yourself to never make any day of your life the same as the previous one.
+And you have forbidden yourself to fall into this cycle of eat sleep work repeat...

 So what is it that I am doing with the time of my life?

 49 hrs of sleep

-So after revealing my magical combination I would like to invite you all to think on how you are spending those 168 hrs a week and if that is what is making you happy today?
+So after revealing my magical combination.
+I would like to invite you all to think about how you are spending those 168 hrs a week.
+And if that is what is making you happy today?